Abstract - A summary of an article or book, usually accompanying a citation in a database, index, or bibliography.

 Searching tool - An electronic resource (search engine) which locates or retrieves information for you in response to a search string or search query.

-Secondary source / secondary sources / secondary resources - A source that summarizes, synthesizes, or evaluates primary sources.
+Secondary sources / secondary resources - A source that summarizes, synthesizes, or evaluates primary sources.
 An example of a secondary source in psychology might be a review article

-Stack or Stacks - The shelves that hold the main collection of a libraries' books.
-Books that are not located in the reference area,
+Stacks - The shelves that hold the main collection of a libraries' books.

-Style manual - A book that tells the reader how to format a paper, with regard to footnotes, bibliographies, pagination, etc. Ask your instructor which style manual to use.
+Style manual - A book that tells the reader how to format a paper, with regard to citations, footnotes, bibliographies, pagination, etc. Instructors will specify which style manual to use in different disciplines.
 Two commonly used style manuals are: MLA Handbook for Writers of Research Papers and Publication Manual of the American Psychological Association (also called APA).

-Subject Heading / subject headings - A standardized word or phrase in a record of a catalog that describes the subject of a book or other work.
+Subject heading - A standardized word or phrase found in a library catalog record that describes the subject of a book or other work.

-Subject search - Searching a database, online catalog, or other online system using subject terms that describe the searcher's topic.
+Subject search - Searching a database or catalog using subject terms that describe the searcher's topic.
 The searcher must find ways to match his/her search vocabulary with that used by the system.
 Both controlled vocabulary and natural language can be used in subject searching.

 Thesaurus - A special source listing the controlled vocabulary terms unique to a particular database or discipline.
 A thesaurus serves as a key to terminology appropriate for subject searching in a particular system and shows the interrelationships among the indexing terms assigned to records in the system.